GLOBAL MARKETS-World stocks hit another record, oil up in big data week

 "We remain constructive on risk as we expect a disappointment on NFP (non-farm payrolls) but the equity volatility market is likely to reprice higher from its rather extreme lows," he said in a note to clients.

-As traders awaited clues on Fed direction, the dollar hovered around flat against a basket of its major peers =USD and the yield on U.S. 10-year government debt US10YT=RR was up 2 basis points.
+As traders awaited clues on Fed direction, the dollar was up 0.1% against a basket of its major peers =USD and the yield on U.S. 10-year government debt US10YT=RR was up 2 basis points.

 Germany's 10-year Bund yield, meanwhile, was steady at around -0.18% DE10YT=RR with bond markets taking news of the surge in euro zone inflation in their stride.

-Concerns about global inflation have driven gold up 8% this month to comfortably above $1,900 XAU=, athough the yellow metal gave up early session gains to last trade flat on the day GOL/
+Concerns about global inflation have driven gold up 8% this month to comfortably above $1,900 XAU=, although the yellow metal gave up early session gains to last trade down 0.2% on the day GOL/

 Oil prices, meanwhile, extended gains ahead of an OPEC+ meeting and on optimism that fuel demand will grow in coming months as the U.S. summer driving season gets under way.
 O/R